flynn/flynn/website/source/docs/development.html.md

 * Make changes to the Flynn source code
 * Build and run Flynn
-* Run the tests
+* Run Flynn tests

-## Development environment
+## Development Environment

 Development work is typically done inside a [VirtualBox](https://www.virtualbox.org/) VM managed by [Vagrant](https://www.vagrantup.com/), and Flynn includes a Vagrantfile which fully automates the creation of the VM.

-### Running the development VM
+### Running the Development VM

-If you don't already have VirtualBox and Vagrant installed, you should install them by following the directions on their respective web sites.
+This document assumes you’ve already followed our [installation instructions](/docs/installation#vagrant) so your system has VirtualBox, Vagrant, XZ Utils, and the Flynn Command Line Tools.

-Clone the Flynn source code locally:
+Always start by cloning the Flynn source code locally to have our latest fixes:

 ```
 $ git clone https://github.com/flynn/flynn.git